At Penn, transgender swimmer Lia Thomas sets the pace and stirs debate

 The NCAA issued a 38-page handbook in 2011 to outline its stance on transgender athletes, saying that “any strength and endurance advantages a transgender woman arguably may have as a result of her prior testosterone levels dissipate after about one year of estrogen or testosterone-suppression therapy.”

-The NCAA did not respond to a request for comment last week, but in a video posted in April, LaGwyn Durden, the organization’s director of sports medicine, said this a complex issue and noted the science is far from definitive.
+The NCAA did not respond to a request for comment last week, but in a video posted in April, LaGwyn Durden, the organization’s director of sports medicine, said this is a complex issue and noted the science is far from definitive.

 “The science/medical community really hasn’t reached a consensus on testosterone threshold,” she said.
 “We don’t have a definitive answer about that.
 If there is a threshold, what should that threshold be?
 That’s one piece that really makes this problematic when we’re trying to make policy.”

 Others dismiss the idea that Thomas unfairly benefits from biological advantages.
-Before transitioning, she consulted with Schuyler Bailar, a former Harvard athlete and the first openly trans swimmer to compete in Division I. Bailar says biodiversity is an innate part of sports and that many great athletes benefit from certain biological or genetic gifts.
+Before transitioning, she consulted with Schuyler Bailar, a former Harvard athlete and the first openly trans swimmer to compete in Division I. Bailar says biodiversity is an innate part of sports and many great athletes benefit from certain biological or genetic gifts.

 “Lia is a great athlete because she is a great athlete and has worked hard for 17 years to be great at something she loves,” Bailar recently posted on social media.
 “The belief that all [people assigned male at birth] are better at sports is rooted in the sexist belief that boys are, by default, better at sports than girls, which is false.”